 Dr. Crivelli added: “I really believe that my expertise in the field of emotion and social influence should not only benefit DMU’s reputation for excellent research but also DMU psychology students’ critical thinking and provide them with a state-of-the-art approach to controversial issues that are shaping the future of our discipline.

 “This is an important step forward in psychology and it sets the course for the years to come in many areas within the cognitive sciences.
-To describe, explain, and predict human behavior we need to understand human diversity first.
+To describe, explain, and predict human behaviour we need to understand human diversity first.
 And to do so, data-driven methods are key to build a better psychological science.”

 Dr Crivelli’s full article can be read here.